-Annual Meetings with Dissertation Committee
+Annual Meetings with the Dissertation Committee

-Once a student has been admitted to candidacy, they are required to meet annually with their Dissertation Committee to review their progress in years 3-5.
+Once a student has been admitted to candidacy, they are required to meet annually with their Dissertation Committee to review their progress.
 The first annual meeting with the Dissertation Committee should be held within the next long semester (typically by the end of the fall semester) following admission to candidacy.
 Subsequent annual meetings should be held in the fall semester of each academic year; however, committee meetings may also take place in the spring semesters, at the discretion of the committee.
-Students who have not yet graduated after five years in the program must meet with their committees twice per year, with the first such meeting in the fall of their sixth year.

 Students are responsible for coordinating a meeting date and time with faculty.
 Once a date for the committee meeting has been agreed upon students must email the Graduate Program Staff the date the meeting has been scheduled for.
-Students who have not conducted or scheduled their meeting by March 31st each year will have a registration bar placed on their account.
+Students who have not conducted or scheduled their meeting by

+March 31st each year will have a registration bar placed on their account.
 They will not be able to register for Summer or Fall classes until they have scheduled their committee meeting and conveyed this to the Graduate Program Staff.